prasanna-lmsace/moodle-theme_boost_union/README.md

 With these settings, you can add rich text content which will be shown on a generic page 3.

+#### Tab "Accessibility"

+In this tab there are the following settings:

+#### Declaration of accessibility

+With these settings, you can add rich text content which will be shown on a declaration of accessibility page.

+#### Accessibility support page

+With these settings, you can enable the accessibility support page which provides a contact form for accessibility issues.

 #### Tab "Information banners"

 In this tab, you can enable and configure multiple information banners to be shown on selected pages.